roman-mueller/puppet4-sandbox/README.md

 $ git submodule update --init --recursive
 ```

+Whenever you `git pull` this repository you should also update the submodules again.

 Now you can simply run `vagrant up puppet` to get a fully set up puppetserver.
 The `code/` folder will be a synced folder and gets mounted to `/etc/puppetlabs/code` inside the VM.